JoshuaCho-Vision/JoshuaCho-Vision/README.md

 ---
 ## Notes to Share
 - Code will be released here.
 - In contrast to existing zero-shot methods, our free-lunch method necessitates no training, fine-tuning, text conditioning, or hyperparameter adjustments.
 It builds on well-established "image editing" frameworks.
-Yet, it diverges from existing methods that rely on posterior approximation (Gaussian, hand-crafted, etc.), degradation assumption, or custom loss function to minimize during inference.
-We aimed to solve without assumptions/approximations.
+Yet, it diverges from existing methods as they rely on posterior approximation (Gaussian, hand-crafted, etc.), degradation assumption, or custom loss function to minimize during inference. **We aimed to solve without assumptions/approximations.**